 Next to the interactive map, there’s a dropdown menu you can use to switch the server quickly.
 Clicking the hamburger button at the top-left section of the screen lets you access the configuration menu and some other categories, such as the account or help sections.

 Click the hamburger button as described above and select ‘Settings’ from the newly-opened menu.
 You can now see a bunch of general options that you can easily configure by simply flicking a switch.

-That being said, you can set the app to run on startup, prevent IP leaks, enable the kill switch (which should be automated, as stated on the main page of their website), as well as automatically turn on Hotspot Shield for safe and/or unsafe Wi-Fi networks and for other networks.
+That being said, you can set the app to run on startup, prevent IP leaks, and enable the kill switch (which should be automated, as stated on the main page of their website).
+You can also automatically turn on Hotspot Shield for safe and/or unsafe Wi-Fi networks and for other networks.

 List of servers